heronimus/ct-plugin-string2files/README.md

 - [tam7t/certdump.go Gist](https://gist.github.com/tam7t/1b45125ae4de13b3fc6fd0455954c08e)
 - [ekristen/consul-template-plugin-savetofile](https://github.com/ekristen/consul-template-plugin-savetofile)

-Both of above code already working nice, but I do some modification and mainly an experiment to try new language ([V-lang](https://github.com/vlang/v)) and make it more lightweight binary (320~ kB) (it's seriously promising new prog. language and fun to try, they have an active community too on Discord).
+Both of above code already working nice, but I do some modification and mainly as an experiment to try new language ([V-lang](https://github.com/vlang/v)) and make it more lightweight binary (320~ kB) (it's seriously promising new prog. language and fun to try, they have an active community too on Discord).

 ### What It Can Do
 - Write/append string to file.